SCI-Arc + Ball-Nogues + The Huntington

 Project Type:

-By the second semester, students studied the circulation of the Japanese Garden.
-The discovery of circulation patterns of the Japanese Garden led students to transform the initial bridge proposal into a pathway that would offer a new perspective of viewing the surrounding landscape.
-We’re very excited to share this new vision and perspective of perceiving the Huntington Gardens.
-Here we would like to share some of the imagery of the gardens envisioned by the students.
+During the studio’s second semester, students studied the circulation of the Japanese Garden.
+The discovery of circulation patterns led students to transform the initial bridge proposal into a pathway that would offer a new perspective for viewing the surrounding landscape.